Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 Handling Anger and Resentment in Co-Parenting

-The symptoms include the ceaseless fights between the parents, manipulations, not respecting the boundaries, and placing a child in the crux of the adult controversies.
+The symptoms include ceaseless fights between the parents, manipulations, not respecting the boundaries, and placing a child in the crux of the adult controversies.

 Q3: What can I do to enhance my co-parent relationship?